 Wright caught his lone target for 28 yards in Thursday's 28-23 win over the Bills in the preseason opener.

 Wright's catch-and-run set the Panthers up on the two-yard line on the team's second offensive series.
 That led to Carolina's opening touchdown, reflecting quite well on Wright's impact with the starters.
-Long an underrated chain-mover -- and the team's unofficial receptions leader through training camp, Bryan Strickland of Panthers.com reports -- Wright's stellar play thus far could land him the slot-receiving gig, but he'll need to maintain his performance level through the remaining exhibition slate.
+Long an underrated chain-mover -- and the team's unofficial receptions leader through training camp, Bryan Strickland of Panthers.com reports -- Wright's stellar play thus far could land him the slot-receiving gig, but he'll need to maintain his performance level through the remainder of the exhibition slate.

 Released by the Vikings on Friday, the 2012 fourth-round pick only needed three days to find a new home.
 He'll reunite with Panthers offensive coordinator Norv Turner, who held the same role in Minnesota from 2014 to 2016.
 Wright lost his long-time gig as the Vikings' No. 3 receiver in 2016, but he finally got it back for the 2017 playoffs, where he responded by catching six of 12 targets for 107 yards in two games.
-The 28-year-old likely will compete with Russell Shepard and Curtis Samuel (ankle) for slot work. while Devin Funchess and Torrey Smith figure to man the outside.
-The Panthers may still add more receiving help in the draft, as their wideout current group is a clear case of quantity over quality.
+The 28-year-old likely will compete with Russell Shepard and Curtis Samuel (ankle) for slot work, while Devin Funchess and Torrey Smith figure to man the outside.
+The Panthers may still add more help in the draft, as their current wideout group is a clear case of quantity over quality.

 Wright was released by the Vikings on Friday.